 While you're still pondering which customer relationship data management method is best for your business, why not give Ragic’s CRM template a try?
-Install it for direct use if you’re subscribed to Ragic’s Free plan, or adjust its design according to your data management preferences if you're subscribed to Professional plan or above.
+Install it for direct use if you’re subscribed to Ragic’s Free plan, or adjust its design according to your data management preferences if you're subscribed to the Professional plan or above.

 (If you haven’t registered a Ragic account, you can register via this link and install Ragic’s CRM template for free.
 If you've already had a Ragic account, go to your Ragic homepage, navigate to Start > Install Template, then find the CRM template in the “Sales” template set).